A Guide to Driving in Iceland in December

 One of the best places in the country to go ice caving?
 Vatnajokull glacier, which is situated in South Iceland — making it a perfect stop on a South Iceland road trip!

-Take a dip in a geothermal pool
+Take a Dip in a Geothermal Pool

 Swimming isn’t just for summer, at least not when you’re in Iceland.
 Check out one of the country’s many geothermal pools while you’re here.
 From spa-like pools that are developed and built up, to rural pools that require a little hiking before your dip, you can find an experience that suits your travel style.

-Events in Iceland in December
+What Is Happening in Iceland in December?

 Advent